fiardiel/advprog-module10-broadcast/README.md

 ## Modifying port

 We need to change the port in both the `server.rs` and `client.rs` file both in the main functions.
 The server uses TCP connection and the client uses websocket protocol.

+## Small changes, add IP and Port

+To get the hostname, we use the gethostname by adding the dependency and then use the package.
+Then we make the message format to include the hostname, ip, port, and the message itself which then we unwrap the message into string.